tankalxat34/tankalxat34/README.md

 <br/>

-I am a Python Backend Developer 👨‍💻 and novice Data Analysist 👨‍🎓
+I am a Frontend Developer 👨‍💻 Also a interested in Python Backend Development💻

 <h3>✨ Quick Facts</h3>